 In the figure above, on the left, a textile is produced.
 Such textiles may include features such as blended fibers, dyes, finishes, trims/seams, or may be comprised of multiple layers.
 Any of these components can cause misrecognition and misidentification as the textile flows through a sorting system.
 This can cause the information about the textile to be incorrect, incomplete, or potentially even not provide a result.
 Accurate sorting is important to enable next use strategies for textile feedstocks, as contamination such as elastane can cause processing issues, such as entanglement in shredding equipment.
 While NIR-SORT seeks to assist industry in building robust sorting algorithms through ground truth data, not all sorting systems rely upon NIR spectroscopy.
 In addition, our industrial stakeholders have indicated that they need to be able to test their equipment with known-provenance physical specimens to ensure continued performance.

-NIST will be making this material available free of charge, participants will only need to pay for shipping and handling.
+NIST is making this material available free of charge, participants will only need to pay for shipping and handling.
 Please note- these are not fabrics for personal use.
 It is for the evaluation of fiber identification methods by textile sorters, researchers, and laboratory professionals through an interlaboratory comparison study.

 Explore the rest of the Circular Economy program’s Textiles activities.